 Benzoic acid (C7H6O2) was first described in the 16th century.
 The name was derived from gum benzoin.
 It is a crystalline organic compound.
-It is white in color and belongs to the family of carboxylic acid.
+It is white and belongs to the family of carboxylic acid.
 It was first prepared from coal tar.
-It is used in various ways, like manufacturing of insect repellents, below are some of the uses of benzoic acid in our life.
+It is used in various ways, like manufacturing of insect repellents, below are some uses of benzoic acid in our life.

 Uses benzoic acid